 We’ve mentioned this in other articles: internet privacy is not a guaranteed right.
 It’s legal for companies to sell your search history and monitor your internet habits in order to place advertisements, promote products, and predict websites you might be interested in.2

 By using a VPN, you’re keeping your information private from websites, companies, or hackers that might want to steal or sell it.
+You might want to consider keeping your VPN on all the time.
 Some organizations keep records of your data without your permission.
 Roughly 75% of websites include a tracking code designed for storing your information.3 That’s a lot of websites storing your data.
 A VPN acts as a safeguard that will keep your information private and anonymous.

 When should I use a VPN?